support SUSE builds

 I will let you know when the rest of the art product stack is available.

-#3 Updated by Lynn Garren almost 5 years ago
+#3 Updated by Lynn Garren about 5 years ago

 - % Done changed from 0 to 50